 Sailing on the high seas is the best way to see the real Maldives, writes Donna Richardson, who undertook an epic adventure aboard a Maldivian cargo vessel to the southernmost tip of the country.

-The notion of travelling by sea may conjure up images of travellers in the early 1900s who spent days on the ocean in order to reach their journey’s end.
-Back then, travelling was as much a part of the trip as the arriving at the destination itself.
+The notion of traveling by sea may conjure up images of travelers in the early 1900s who spent days on the ocean in order to reach their journey’s end.
+Back then, traveling was as much a part of the trip as the arriving at the destination itself.

 Independent travel is challenging in the Maldives, especially for women.
 After all, it is a country which, until a couple of years ago, restricted movement by boat even in one atoll – never mind across half of the country.

 As an expatriate living in the Maldives– I simply made a few inquiries at the docks close to the Fruit and Vegetable Market in Male’.
 There are a few safari boats which create a similar experience, without the rough edges, but expect to pay at least US$2,000 compared to US$36 (MRF300) per round trip; less than 12 US dollars a day.

 New horizons, faraway shores

 I awoke at 5.45am as a new dawn broke over the Vaavu Atoll.
 The first rays permeated through a blanket of dark clouds, revealing the shining glory of a new day.
 The infinity view of the open ocean filled me with the spirit of adventure as I imagined new possibilities away from the choking smog and suffocation of Male’ – one of the most densely populated islands in the world.
 I felt an overwhelming sense of freedom as the sun rose higher into the sky, its warm rays beating down on my skin.